 Additionally, study results demonstrated that after a median follow-up of 15.4 months, overall response rate was 82% and complete response rate was 58%.
 Forty-two percent of patients remained in remission and 40% had an ongoing complete response.

-One of the concerns for patients with aggressive non-Hodgkin lymphoma who have failed effective standards of care has been that subsequent chemotherapies can be effective, but the duration of response diminishes with each therapy, Nichols said.
+One of the concerns for patients with aggressive non-Hodgkin lymphoma who have failed effective standards of care has been that subsequent chemotherapies can be effective, but the duration of response generally diminishes with each subsequent therapy, Nichols said.

 “These results imply that even heavily pretreated patients who have had a lot of prior chemotherapy can respond to an immunotherapeutic approach, and this means a completely different way of attacking the cancer,” she said.
 “So, it will be very interesting to find the patients who are able to respond by their immunologic parameters so that we can select the right patients and potentially move this exciting therapy to earlier in the course of treatment.”

-Nichols acknowledged that the Leukemia & Lymphoma Society is supporting a significant amount of research in the use of immunotherapies, and how to better CAR T-cell treatment options.
+Nichols acknowledged that The Leukemia & Lymphoma Society is supporting a significant amount of research in the use of immunotherapies, and how to better CAR T-cell treatment options.

 “The folks who have done the ZUMA-1 trial are ... trying to pull out biomarkers of response so that [physicians] can really select the best patients,” she said.
 “Additionally, they are trying to pull out biomarkers of potential toxicity so that the drug is as safe as possible for patients.
-This is where a lot of dollars going into our research portfolio is being spent; to learn about different ways to manipulate CAR T therapy to make it safer, more effective and able to be used by more patients.”
+This is where a lot of dollars going into our research portfolio are being spent; to learn about different ways to manipulate CAR T therapy to make it safer, more effective and able to be used by more patients.”

 Neelapu SS, et al. Abstract 578.
 Presented at: ASH Annual Meeting and Exposition; Dec.
 9-12, 2017; Atlanta.